hxddad/arduinovid19-assessment/README.md

 ## 🩺 Overview

 This project is a standalone COVID-19 self-assessment tool built using **Java** and an **Arduino Uno**.
 It combines a temperature sensor and a simple questionnaire to determine whether a user may have COVID-19.
 After the test, a text report is automatically generated on the user's computer confirming their result.
-Unlike many online tools, this project ensures **privacy**, works **offline**, and uses **physical temperature sensing** for better reliability.

 ## 🧩 Components List